LandonMurr/CSCE3350-Project-1/README.md

     *"Help me interpret these error messages.
 I'm not looking for code; just provide a simple explanation of what the terminal is already saying."*

     To ensure the integrity of this practice, this prompt was used for each additional error message until no further assistance was needed.

+    3. Linting & Syntactical Improvements

+    After implementing all primary functionality, I allowed Grok to review all of my code in search of any redunancies, syntactical inefficiencies, or locations where minor changes could significantly help adherence to best practices.
+The prompt for this is pasted below:

+    *"I would like you to review all of my code and locate any minor issues that do not concern broader functionality.
+This will consist primarily syntactical issues like minor functional redunancies/inefficiencies, or single lines that may be edited to better fit Python best practices."*

+    In this turn, Grok made a few edits all of the categories listed.
+It also recommended Black for final polishes on formatting, attaching both instructions on usage as well as providing a link to its online documentation.